PauLopNun/Albuaves/README.md

 ---

-## 💡 Motivación Técnica
+## 💡 Technical Motivation

-### ¿Por qué estas tecnologías?
+### Why These Technologies?

 #### **1. PHP + Apache + SQLite (Backend)**

-**Decisión:** Stack LAMP simplificado sin MySQL.
+**Decision:** Simplified LAMP stack without MySQL.

-**Motivaciones:**
+**Rationale:**
-- ✅ **SQLite en lugar de MySQL:** Para un proyecto educativo con datos limitados (10 aves), SQLite es perfecto:
+- ✅ **SQLite instead of MySQL:** For an educational project with limited data (10 birds), SQLite is perfect:
-  - Sin necesidad de servidor de base de datos adicional
+  - No need for additional database server
-  - Base de datos en un solo archivo portable
+  - Database in a single portable file
-  - Ideal para desarrollo y demos
+  - Ideal for development and demos
-  - Consumo mínimo de recursos
+  - Minimal resource consumption
-- ✅ **PHP 8.2:** Lenguaje maduro y ampliamente soportado para APIs REST
+- ✅ **PHP 8.2:** Mature and widely supported language for REST APIs
-  - Sintaxis sencilla para principiantes
+  - Simple syntax for beginners
-  - PDO para acceso a base de datos de forma segura
+  - PDO for secure database access
-  - Gran comunidad y documentación
+  - Large community and documentation
-- ✅ **Apache:** Servidor web estándar de la industria
+- ✅ **Apache:** Industry-standard web server
-  - Fácil configuración con .htaccess
+  - Easy configuration with .htaccess
-  - Excelente integración con PHP
+  - Excellent PHP integration
-  - URL rewriting para API amigable
+  - URL rewriting for friendly API

-#### **2. Java 17 (Cliente)**
+#### **2. Java 17 (Client)**

-**Decisión:** Cliente en Java puro con librerías mínimas.
+**Decision:** Pure Java client with minimal libraries.

-**Motivaciones:**
+**Rationale:**
-- ✅ **Java 17 LTS:** Versión con soporte a largo plazo
+- ✅ **Java 17 LTS:** Long-term support version
-  - Rendimiento mejorado vs versiones anteriores
+  - Improved performance vs previous versions
-  - APIs modernas (HttpClient, var, records)
+  - Modern APIs (HttpClient, var, records)
-  - Ampliamente utilizado en entornos empresariales
+  - Widely used in enterprise environments
-- ✅ **JSON-java:** Librería estándar para JSON
+- ✅ **JSON-java:** Standard JSON library
-  - Simple y directa
+  - Simple and straightforward
-  - No requiere configuración compleja
+  - No complex configuration required
-  - Ideal para aprendizaje
+  - Ideal for learning
-- ✅ **Sin frameworks pesados:** Para demostrar conceptos fundamentales
+- ✅ **No heavy frameworks:** To demonstrate fundamental concepts
-  - Los estudiantes entienden HTTP desde cero
+  - Students understand HTTP from scratch
-  - No se oculta la complejidad detrás de abstracciones
+  - Complexity not hidden behind abstractions

-#### **3. Docker + Docker Compose (Infraestructura)**
+#### **3. Docker + Docker Compose (Infrastructure)**

-**Decisión:** Containerización completa del proyecto.
+**Decision:** Complete project containerization.

-**Motivaciones:**
+**Rationale:**
-- ✅ **Portabilidad:** "Funciona en mi máquina" → "Funciona en todas las máquinas"
+- ✅ **Portability:** "Works on my machine" → "Works on all machines"
-  - Windows, Linux, macOS sin cambios
+  - Windows, Linux, macOS without changes
-  - No requiere instalar PHP, Java, Apache localmente
+  - No need to install PHP, Java, Apache locally
-- ✅ **Aislamiento:** Cada servicio en su contenedor
+- ✅ **Isolation:** Each service in its container
-  - Sin contaminación del sistema host
+  - No host system contamination
-  - Fácil limpieza con `docker-compose down`
+  - Easy cleanup with `docker-compose down`
-- ✅ **Aprendizaje:** Los estudiantes aprenden Docker, habilidad muy demandada
+- ✅ **Learning:** Students learn Docker, a highly demanded skill
-  - Dockerfile para configuración de imágenes
+  - Dockerfile for image configuration
-  - docker-compose.yml para orquestación
+  - docker-compose.yml for orchestration
-  - Healthchecks para dependencias entre servicios
+  - Healthchecks for service dependencies
-- ✅ **Reproducibilidad:** El entorno es idéntico para todos
+- ✅ **Reproducibility:** Identical environment for everyone
-  - Profesor y estudiantes ven exactamente lo mismo
+  - Professor and students see exactly the same
-  - No hay errores por diferencias de versiones
+  - No errors from version differences

-#### **4. Frontend Vanilla (HTML + CSS + JS puro)**
+#### **4. Vanilla Frontend (Pure HTML + CSS + JS)**

-**Decisión:** Sin frameworks frontend (React, Vue, Angular).
+**Decision:** No frontend frameworks (React, Vue, Angular).

-**Motivaciones:**
+**Rationale:**
-- ✅ **Simplicidad:** Foco en los fundamentos
+- ✅ **Simplicity:** Focus on fundamentals
-  - Entender DOM, eventos, Fetch API
+  - Understand DOM, events, Fetch API
-  - No requiere npm, webpack, build tools
+  - No npm, webpack, build tools required
-  - Código legible para principiantes
+  - Readable code for beginners
-- ✅ **Rendimiento:** Sin overhead de frameworks
+- ✅ **Performance:** No framework overhead
-  - Carga instantánea
+  - Instant loading
-  - No hay miles de dependencias
+  - No thousands of dependencies
-- ✅ **Aprendizaje:** Antes de usar frameworks, entender la base
+- ✅ **Learning:** Understand the base before using frameworks
-  - Manipulación del DOM nativa
+  - Native DOM manipulation
   - Event listeners
-  - Promesas y async/await
+  - Promises and async/await

-### Decisiones de Diseño Clave
+### Key Design Decisions

-1. **API REST en lugar de GraphQL:**
+1. **REST API instead of GraphQL:**
-   - REST es más simple y estándar
+   - REST is simpler and more standard
-   - Mejor para enseñar HTTP methods (GET, POST, PUT, DELETE)
+   - Better for teaching HTTP methods (GET, POST, PUT, DELETE)
-   - No requiere schemas complejos
+   - No complex schemas required

-2. **Healthcheck en Docker Compose:**
+2. **Healthcheck in Docker Compose:**
-   - El cliente Java espera a que la API esté lista
+   - Java client waits until API is ready
-   - Evita errores de conexión al inicio
+   - Prevents connection errors at startup
-   - Enseña buenas prácticas de microservicios
+   - Teaches microservices best practices

-3. **Scripts multiplataforma (`.sh` y `.bat`):**
+3. **Cross-platform scripts (`.sh` and `.bat`):**
-   - Inclusión: Estudiantes con Windows, Linux o Mac
+   - Inclusion: Students with Windows, Linux or Mac
-   - Automatización: Un solo comando para iniciar todo
+   - Automation: Single command to start everything
-   - Aprendizaje: Scripting básico en diferentes plataformas
+   - Learning: Basic scripting on different platforms

-4. **Imágenes reales de aves incluidas:**
+4. **Real bird images included:**
-   - Proyecto más atractivo visualmente
+   - More visually attractive project
-   - Datos realistas (no "Foo", "Bar")
+   - Realistic data (not "Foo", "Bar")
-   - Aprendizaje sobre gestión de assets
+   - Learning about asset management

 ---